giamba95/SaplingSimilarity/README.md

-# Sapling Similarity and SSCF
+# Sapling Similarity Collaborative Filtering
 This repository contains the implementation for our paper:
 > Sapling Similarity Collaborative Filtering: a memory-based approach with high recommendation quality https://arxiv.org/abs/2210.07039